Referencing other material in MLA

 "Paragon."
 The Oxford English Dictionary.
 2nd ed.
 1989, p.
 451. "Content."
 Collegiate Dictionary.
 Merriam-Webster, 2016, unabridged.merriam-webster.com/collegiate/content.

 Hoeg, Jerry.
 "Science in Spanish American Literature."
 Encyclopedia of Latin American Literature.
-Ed.
-Verity Smith, Fitzroy Dearborn, 1997, p.
+Edited by Verity Smith, Fitzroy Dearborn, 1997, p.
 367

 Encyclopædias and dictionaries can be a useful starting point for research, but academic sources are preferable.
 Online encyclopædia entries are covered in the section on referencing online material.